Friday, Nov. 16, 2018, 7 p.m.

 Glögg, mulled wine, is a vital part of the Christmas season for Swedes.
 Join us for this competition to see who really has the best glögg in Chicago.
-Those wanting to compete should contact the Museum or go on our website to reserve their space and receive the rules for competing.
-Tasters and judges can purchase tickets on the Museum’s website.
-Admission is $20/person and includes sandwiches and samples from all our competing glögg masters.
+We have all the competitors we need for this year.
+Tasters and judges can purchase tickets on the Museum’s calendar.

 Julmarknad is the Museum’s annual Christmas Bazaar, where traditional Scandinavian and modern handicrafts will be available for purchase.
 Visit the Children’s Museum for crafts, games and a special visit from Santa.
 It’s entertainment for the whole family and includes kaffestuga, Lucia processions and folk dancers!
 Suggested donation is $2 for admission.